 7.6.6 Although we take great care to protect access to Our website, We do not have any control over any parties that may gain access to Our website without our permission for the purpose of collecting email addresses and other data in order to make commercial gain from such actions.

-7.6.7 InternetTIPS.com Admin is currently based in the UK, whilst the server on which our website is hosted may at any time be based in the UK, EU, USA, and / or Canada.
+7.6.7 InternetTIPS.com Admin is currently based in the UK, whilst the server on which our website is hosted in the UK, cached copies may at any time be based in the UK, EU, USA, and / or Canada, and other countries controlled by a cloud service we may hire, as detailed above, further secured using two-factor authentication.
 We keep all information in our database(s) in-house on standalone, encrypted computers; regular backups are made at multiple secure locations, encrypted again, and password-protected with complex unique passwords that may get changed randomly and / or regularly to boost security even further, and also including additional two-factor authentication to help lock down protections.

 7.6.8 We do not process online payments on our website directly.
 Instead, we use trusted and proven third party providers like Paypal and Freshbooks.com, who securely process PayPal payments, credit card payments and debit card payments on our behalf.